Enable/Disable "how ask works"

-What increases the chances of developing fetal alcohol syndrome?
+What are the symptoms of fetal alcohol syndrome?

-Author: Idan Ben-Barak
+Author: Dr Idan Ben-Barak PhD, MSc, BSc (Med)

 First answered: 07 Oct 2014

 Votes: 1134 (Click smiley face below left to rate)